 Further Reading: "Zoonotic Diseases In Cats and Dogs" © Virginia Clemens DVM

 We offer healthy, well bred kittens in a variety of colours.
 We strive to produce top quality, "typey" (with emphasis on feral look) kittens with excellent health, wonderful temperaments, and longevity.
 To accomplish this goal we carefully select quality breeding stock with exceptional type, beautiful expression, soundness in structure and temperament.
 We incorporate healthy breeding stock from various bloodlines and pedigrees with Champion to Supreme Grand Champions, Regional Winner, Imported, and Outcrossed Show Lines as well as New Foundation Bloodlines.
 This allows us to maintain an excellent quality, genetically diverse gene pool which is essential for health and longevity.
 To guide us in this endeavour, we follow the Maine Coon Breed Standards set out by the major cat registering bodies.
-Mariama cattery is CFA, and TICA registered.
+Mariama cattery is CCA, CFA, and TICA registered.

-Since we run a private in-home "closed" breeder, we are not open for casual visits.
+Since we are a private in-home "closed" breeder, we are not open for casual visits.
 We regret that we cannot allow daily visitors.
 This would jeopardize the health and safety of our home as well as the integrity of our reputable breeding program.
 Pre-screened, pre-approved buyers are welcome to visit to pick up their kittens.
 However, keep in mind that we do not allow our kittens to meet their potential owners until eight weeks of age as by that time they will have built up their immunities.
 Most of our kittens are reserved by that time.
 The health and well-being of our kittens are of prime importance to us and we would appreciate your understanding.